krysjez/reddit-thingamajig/users.md

 - Jana arrives on the T website.
 She sees that a few other people have been requesting stats about other subreddits, including /r/cats, one of her favorites.
 - She reads through the statistics about /r/cats for a while.
 Apparently the users of /r/cats are more upvote-happy than average, and they also have lots of discussion on posts instead of just posting links to resources.
 She isn't surprised, but this is mildly interesting, and more interesting than work.
 - She reads through the statistics for a few other subs, then tries running the T-bot on her favorite sub /r/talesfromtechsupport.
 She is gratified to see that TFTS now appears on the list of recently explored subs for other users to explore.
 She's made a contribution!
-- When the stats for TFTS load, she finds that she's one of the most downvote-happy people in the sub.
+- Jana sees that you can log in to learn abuot yourself and she finds that she's one of the most downvote-happy people who ever used the site.
 She's annoyed at the site for pointing this out, but decides that she should think before she downvotes in the future.
 - She explores a few more subs and then puts her phone away.
 Back to work.

 ## Sam's journey